elixir-nx/nx/nx/README.md

   * Tensors backends, which enables the main `Nx` API to be used to manipulate binary tensors, GPU-backed tensors, sparse matrices, and more;

   * Numerical definitions, known as `defn`, provide multi-stage compilation of tensor operations to multiple targets, such as highly specialized CPU code or the GPU.
-The compilation can happen either ahead-of-time (AOT) or just-in-time (JIT) with a compiler of your choice;
+The compilation happens just-in-time (JIT) with a compiler of your choice;

 You can find planned enhancements and features in the issues tracker.
 If you need one particular feature to move forward, don't hesitate to let us know and give us feedback.